Post–World War II Sherman tanks: France

 France used numerous Shermans until the early 1950s.
 The French Army used Sherman tanks in the First Indochina War in the Régiment blindé colonial d'Extrême-Orient (RBCEO).
 It was also used by the French Forces in Germany and during the Algerian War.
 When more modern tanks were introduced into the French Army, the Shermans were partly taken over by the Gendarmerie who employed them in Paris during the putsch of 1961.

 Yugoslavia

 When Yugoslavian leader Tito withdrew from and opposed the USSR's influence shortly after the Cold War began from the late 1940s, Yugoslavia received as military aid American tanks and military vehicles, including M4A3E4 tanks that were later retrofitted with the M1A1 76 mm tank gun and designated M-634.
 Other versions of the M-634 used the M3 76mm tank gun.
 Both M-634 variants were equipped with two M1919A4 7.62mm machine guns as a secondary armament.
-Another M4A3E4 was equipped with a 122 mm A-19 cannon, called the SO-122.
-Some of these Shermans were used during the various conflicts and wars in former Yugoslavia at the dawn of its break-up throughout the 1990s.